Cerebras WSE-3 - The Wafer-Scale AI Engine

 Together, MemoryX and SwarmX allow the WSE-3 to train models with trillions of parameters despite the limited on-chip memory.
 The weights live in MemoryX, the activations and intermediate computations happen on the 44GB SRAM, and the 21 PB/s on-chip bandwidth ensures compute cores are never starved for data during the computation phase.

 The MemoryX architecture makes the WSE-3 function as a massive compute engine with a streaming memory interface, rather than a self-contained processor.
-Model weights flow into the chip, computations happen entirely on-chip at 21 PB/s, and results flow back out.
+Model weights flow into the chip, computations happen completely on-chip at 21 PB/s, and results flow back out.
 This is a fundamentally different execution model than GPUs, where weights, activations, and intermediate results all compete for the same HBM bandwidth.

 The inference service is available through the Cerebras API with per-token pricing, providing cloud access to WSE-3 performance without requiring a $2-3M hardware purchase.